-We are pursuing the goal of creating a world class cascading bioreﬁnery.
+We are continuing on our journey of creating a world class cascading bioreﬁnery.
 Our strategy is to add value to our feedstock, and its related biomass.
 To convert biomass into value added product, chemically, physically or biologically.
-It is to create a brand, offer solutions to our customers, and to do so sustainably.
-It is to contribute to the community.
+This year, sugar as a percentage of our business has reduced, as we have made larger quantities of ethanol.

 Currently your company manufactures over 20 products from sugarcane, and has many more products in the pipeline.

 We continue to work closely with the farmer.
 We are inextricably linked together.
 Our aim is to see that the farmer and the farm are healthy.
 To do this, we continue to work on introducing drip irrigation, intercropping, soil testing, subsequent supply of quality inputs, supply of tissue culture plantlets, and agronomic practices for achieving high yield.
 We collaborate with KIAAR to demonstrate new techniques, that would improve productivity, optimize resource use, and maintain soil fertility.
-We have also started examining the interface of older and traditional techniques and modern science with KIAAR.
-In addition we are beginning to study the internet of things in agriculture.
+Our experiments on using older and traditional techniques and modern science with KIAAR have shown good results.

 Chairman and Managing Director